-- Prose (NOVEL)-Reflection (minimum of 500 words) on the book you choose. - One paragraph review of how you felt about the book. - One paragraph describing what topic you would choose and why if you were to write a full literary analysis essay on your choice (do not write the actual essay) - Any other information you found valuable from the experience. - Mention specific details-must be able to determine that you actually read the book - Poetry-Select one of the three poems to use for this essay (POETRY).
-Literary Analysis (minimum of 750 words) - Using ONE of the poems, analyze how the use of poetic devices develop the subject of the poem. - Contains a strong thesis that clearly defines the subject of analysis. - Contains direct evidence from the poem itself. - Makes a strong argument defending your thesis. - Standard MLA format.
+- Prose (NOVEL)-Reflection (minimum of 500 words) on the book you choose.
+Your reflection should include: - One paragraph review of how you felt about the book. - One paragraph describing what topic you would choose and why if you were to write a full literary analysis essay on your choice (do not write the actual essay) - Any other information you found valuable from the experience. - Mention specific details-must be able to determine that you actually read the book - Poetry-Select one of the three poems to write a literary analysis of how the use of poetic devices develop the subject of the poem.